 Shabbat, much like yoga or meditation for some, is an act of rebellion against a constantly moving world.
-Relinquishing control, being present, quieting the thoughts in our minds — these things are hard.
+Relinquishing control, being present, unplugging from technology, quieting the thoughts in our minds — these things are hard.
 But lighting the candles on Friday night can be a tool to meditate on gratitude; sharing challah with friends can be a tool to eat with awareness.
 There is no disconnect between the healing aspects of Shabbat and the restorative aspects of yoga and meditation.

 A Mindful Shabbat

 This guide was created to help deepen your Shabbat practice with new teachings, movement meditations, and ways of looking at Jewish ritual as a gift from our ancestors to mindfully pause, reflect, celebrate and nourish yourself and your community each and every week.

 After a long week of work, a great practice to transition into Shabbat is to reflect on what we’re grateful for from the week past.
 It’s a way to honor the week, close that chapter, and enter into a new one: Shabbat.